medpaf/face-mask-detector/README.md

 defines how to recognize a face with a mask (“mask recognition”).
 The machine learning algorithm does not identify the face in a way that can link it to a specific person, because it does not use any type of training that links faces to identities.

 This project consists of four Python scripts:
-• train_mask_detector: Takes the input dataset and creates the detector model using the MobileNetV2 convolutional neural network architecture.
+- `train_mask_detector.py`: Takes the input dataset and creates the detector model using the MobileNetV2 convolutional neural network architecture.
 A training report image containing the accuracy/loss graph is also created when this script is run.
-• detect_mask_image: Search for facial masks in static images.
+- `detect_mask_image.py`: Search for facial masks in static images.
-• detect_mask_video: Search for facial masks in every frame of the webcam video stream.
+- `detect_mask_video.py`: Search for facial masks in every frame of the webcam video stream.
-• gui.py: Combines all three previously cited scripts into one graphical user interface program.
+- `gui.py`: Combines all three previously cited scripts into one graphical user interface program.

 ## How to use it